noah-mclain/gen-text-ai/PAPERSPACE_IMPORT_GUIDE.md

 ## Permanent Solution

-For a more permanent solution, we've updated these files:
+For a more permanent solution, we've added several improvements:

-1. `src/main_api.py` - Now tries multiple import paths
+1. `src/main_api.py` - Now tries multiple import paths and checks for config files in multiple locations
-2. `src/data/process_datasets.py` - Handles imports more robustly
+2. `src/data/process_datasets.py` - Handles imports more robustly and searches for config files
-3. `src/utils/drive_api_utils.py` - Tries different import paths
+3. `src/utils/drive_api_utils.py` - Tries different import paths for Drive integration
-4. Added `scripts/fix_paperspace_imports.py` - Run this script at the start of your session
+4. `paperspace_install.sh` - Comprehensive setup script for Paperspace
+5. `scripts/fix_paperspace_imports.py` - More advanced setup for complex cases
+6. `scripts/utilities/verify_paths.py` - Verifies all paths are set up correctly

 The fixes use a combination of: